tjpullen/BMB_2018/chapter6.md

 Let's try this with one of the built-in datasets in R, the `cars` dataset.
 This has a range of speeds and their associated stopping distances for a car.
 We would expect there to be a fairly close relationship between these two variables because one will influence the other.

-As a first step, classify these as *explanatory* and *response* variable.
+As a first step, classify these as *explanatory* and *response* variables.

 Which is which?